bunverdenz/CS453_Automated_Testing_FSM/README.md

 To run the code via console, run Team6.java.
 To run the code via GUI, run fsmDraw.java.

+Disclaimer: when inputting your hompage URL, make sure to end your path with "/".

 What you will see as a result of running this program:
 1. FSM with nodes as states (web pages or modals) and edges (buttons or other clickable events) that has been dynamically tested.
 2. A path to each edge from the home node--if there is no path to the edge, it is labeled dud.